PhD / CTO TailorDev

 $tom['name'] = 'Tom';

-Allow the use of foreach.
+Allow the use of serialize()

 Read more: http://php.net/manual/en/reserved.interfaces.php.